 1 minute summary - Best income protection insurance UK

-• Short-term income protection will provide an income in the event that you cannot work due to illness or injury for 1, 2, 3 or 5 years.
+- Short-term income protection can provide an income to you for 1, 2, 3 or 5 years.

-• The best income protection insurance providers include Aviva, British Friendly, Legal & General, LV=, Royal London, Shepherds Friendly, The Exeter, Vitality, Wesleyan and Zurich
+- The best income protection insurance providers include Aviva, British Friendly, Legal & General, LV=, Royal London, Shepherds Friendly, The Exeter, Vitality, Wesleyan and Zurich

 What is income protection insurance?

 Income protection insurance is a personal insurance policy that pays out a monthly benefit if you become unable to work due to illness or injury.
 Many policies will not pay out if you have been made redundant, however.
-Income protection policies will often pay out until your retirement, death or until you return to work, although short-term policies are also available that will pay out for a limited period of time – often around one, two or five years.
+Income protection policies will often pay out until your retirement, death, or return to work, although short-term policies are also available that will pay out for a limited period of time – often around one, two or five years.
 Short-term policies usually have cheaper monthly premiums as a result giving people on a budget access to income protection.

 Income protection insurance policies will pay out after an agreed deferred period has passed which is often between one and 12 months.
 The deferred period is the waiting period between the first day that you are unable to work and when the income protection benefit starts to be paid to you.